prosperllc/Prosper-iOS-SDK/README.md

 Going forward, you should open this Xcode workspace when working.

-## Set the Enable Bitcode setting to "No" in your project's Build Options

 ## Import the ProsperBorrowerSDK header file in your project
 You should import the ProsperBorrowerSDK header file anywhere within your app where you may want to call the Prosper Borrower SDK.